mdbauer/my-site/content/personal.md

 research](http://profiles.ucsf.edu/amy.padula) focuses on the environmental effects on birth outcomes and is absolutely fascinating.

+# My son

+Lucas Alexander Bauer was born on the fourth day of Christmas (four calling birds!), on December 28, 2018.
+We are blissed out!

 # My daughter

 Lina Marguerite Bauer was born on Martin Luther King Day of 2017.
 She is amazing.
 You should see her crawl, or better, smile.
+(Actually, I can't possibly keep this blurb up-to-date!
+By now she is walking, running, dancing....)

 # Karate